IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - If they subdue Damien
 	- "for the Composition!"
 	- Only talks about the composition or is catatonic.
 Removing possession leaves them with no memory of events

+- Damien fainted... is pinned under the Rod
+- Leads to get the PCs to the festival
+- are you doing anything with V vs the other nobles

 ### Elysian Fog